We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• If both numbers are equal, only one operation is needed to make one of them zero.
+• When both numbers are equal, one operation will zero-out one of them.

 Space and Time Complexity